PlasmaPy/hack.plasmapy.org/2021/registration/index.md

 the Hack Week and tailor topics to your interests, as best as we can, during the unstructured sessions.

-The form has an additional optional section for proposing a "lightning talk" if you are interested in giving one.
-A "lightning talk" is a short, 5-10 min, presentation on any topic you find of interest and is relevant to the **Plasma Hack Week**.
+The registration form has an option to propose a **lightning talk** if you are interested in giving one.
+A lightning talk is an informal ∼5 minute talk on any topic of interest to Hack Week participants.
+For more information on lightning talks, see the [schedule page][./2021/schedule].